LibraryCarpentry/lc-python-intro/episodes/pandas.md

 ## Save DataFrames

 You might want to export the series of usage by year and branch that we just created so that you can share it with colleagues.
 Pandas includes a variety of methods that begin with `.to_...` that allow us to convert and export data in different ways.
-First, let's save our series as a DataFrame so we can more view the output in a better format in our Jupyter notebook.
+First, let's save our series as a DataFrame so we can view the output in a better format in our Jupyter notebook.

 ```python
 circ_df = circ_by_year_branch.to_frame()